LLNL/AutoCog/README.md

 `python -m autocog --help`

 ```
-usage: __main__.py [-h] [--version] [--lm LM] [--program PROGRAM] [--tool TOOL] [--prefix PREFIX] [--tee TEE] [--fmt FMT] [--serve] [--host HOST] [--port PORT] [--debug] [--command COMMAND]
+usage: __main__.py [-h] [--version] [--orch ORCH] [--gguf GGUF] [--gguf-ctx GGUF_CTX] [--syntax SYNTAX] [--cogs COGS] [--command COMMAND] [--output OUTPUT] [--prefix PREFIX] [--serve] [--host HOST] [--port PORT] [--debug]
-                   [--opath OPATH]

-options:
+optional arguments:
   -h, --help           show this help message and exit
   --version            show program's version number and exit
-  --lm LM            Inlined JSON or path to a JSON file: `{ "text" : { "cls" : "OpenAI", ... } }` see TODO for details. (default: None)
-  --program PROGRAM  Inlined JSON or path to a JSON file: `{ "writer" : { "filepath" : "./library/writer/simple.sta", ... } }` see TODO for details. (default: None)
-  --tool TOOL        Inlined JSON or path to a JSON file: `{ "search" : { "cls" : "SerpApi", ... } }` see TODO for details. (default: None)
+  --orch ORCH          Type of orchestrator: `serial` or `async`. (default: serial)
+  --gguf GGUF          Load a model from a GGUF file using llama.cpp (and llama-cpp-python) (default: None)
+  --gguf-ctx GGUF_CTX  Context size for GGUF models (default: 4096)
+  --syntax SYNTAX      One of `Llama-2-Chat`, `ChatML`, `Guanaco` or a dictionary of the kwargs to initialize a Syntax object (inlined JSON or path to a file). (default: None)
+  --cogs COGS          Files to load as cog in the architecture, prefix with its identifier else the filename is used.
+For example, `some/cognitive/mcq.sta` and `my.tool:some/python/tool.py` will load a Structured Thought
+                       Automaton as `mcq` and a Python file as `my.tool`. (default: None)
+  --command COMMAND    Command to be executed by the architecture as a dictionary. `__tag` identify the cog while `__entry` identify the entry point in this cog (defaults to `main`).
+All other field will be forwarded as
+                       keyworded args.
+Example: `{ "__tag" : "writer", "__entry" : "main", **kwarg }` (inlined JSON or path to a file).
+Can also provide one or more list of dictionary. (default: None)
+  --output OUTPUT      Directory where results are stored. (default: /home/tristan/projects/LLM/AutoCog)
-  --prefix PREFIX    String to identify this instance of AutoCog (used when displaying and saving the prompts) (default: autocog)
+  --prefix PREFIX      String to identify this instance of AutoCog (default: autocog)
-  --tee TEE          Filepath or `stdout` or `stderr`.
-If present, prompts will be append to that file as they are executed. (default: None)
-  --fmt FMT          Format string used to save individual prompts to files.
-If present but empty (or `default`), `{p}/{c}/{t}-{i}.txt` is used. `p` is the prefix. `c` is the sequence id of the call. `t`
-                     is the prompt name. `i` is the prompt sequence id.
-WARNING!
-This will change as the schema is obsolete! (default: None)
   --serve              Whether to launch the flask server. (default: False)
   --host HOST          Host for flask server. (default: localhost)
   --port PORT          Port for flask server. (default: 5000)
   --debug              Whether to run the flask server in debug mode. (default: False)
-  --command COMMAND  Inlined JSON or path to a JSON file: `{ 'callee' : 'writer', ... }` see TODO for details. (default: None)
-  --opath OPATH      If present, JSON outputs of the commands will be stored in that file.
-If missing, they are written to stdout. (default: None)
 ```

 For example, we run commands using:
 ```
-python3 -m autocog --program '{ "writer" : { "filepath":"./library/writer/simple.sta", "content" : "report", "R" : 3, "P" : 2, "N" : 3 } }' \
-                   --lm '{ "text"     : { "cls" : "OpenAI", "config" : { "max_tokens" : 20, "temperature" : 0.4 } } }' \
-                   --lm '{ "thought"  : { "cls" : "OpenAI", "config" : { "max_tokens" : 15, "temperature" : 1.0 } } }' \
-                   --lm '{ "sentence" : { "cls" : "OpenAI", "config" : { "max_tokens" : 30, "temperature" : 0.7 } } }' \
-                   --command '{ "tag" : "writer", "idea" : "using finite automaton to constrain the production of auto-regressive language models"  }'
+python3 -m autocog --gguf /data/models/tinyllama-2-1b-miniguanaco.Q4_K_M.gguf --syntax Guanaco \
+                   --cogs mmlu.repeat_cot:library/mmlu-exams/repeat-cot.sta \
+                   --command '{ "__tag" : "mmlu.repeat_cot", "topic" : "arithmetic", "question" : "What is 3*4+9?", "choices" : [ "16", "21", "39", "42" ] }'
 ```
-This command:
- - build the architecture with one program and 3 LM wrapppers
- - execute the command
- - write `resutls.json`

 ### Web Application